gitlabhq/gitlabhq/doc/ci/examples/deployment/composer-npm-deploy.md

   - npm run deploy
 ```

-In this particular case, the `npm deploy` script is a Gulp script that do the following:
+In this particular case, the `npm deploy` script is a Gulp script that does the following:

 1. Compile CSS & JS
 2. Create sprites
 3. Copy various assets (images, fonts) around
-4. Replaces some strings
+4. Replace some strings

 All these operations will put all files into a `build` folder, which is ready to be deployed to a live server.

-### How to transfer files on a live server?
+### How to transfer files to a live server?

 You have multiple options: rsync, scp, sftp and so on.
 For now, we will use scp.
-To make this work, you need to add a gitlab Secret Variable (accessible on _gitlab.com/your-project-name/variables_).
+To make this work, you need to add a GitLab Secret Variable (accessible on _gitlab.com/your-project-name/variables_).
 That variable will be called `STAGING_PRIVATE_KEY` and it's the  **private** ssh key of your server.

 #### Security tip
-Create an user that have access **only** to the folder that need to be updated!
+Create an user that has access **only** to the folder that need to be updated!

 After you create that variable, you need to make sure that key will be added to the docker container on run: